 IBM Connections Integration Pack - Connections Files and Profiles functionality is included automatically in your Portal deployment if you choose any of the supported cluster patterns.
 For more information see the IBM Connections Integration Pack section

-Adding the OVA to IWD and PureSystems
+Adding the OVA to PureSystems

 To import the image, patterns, and script packages using importPatterns.py